GollyGood/dstack/documentation/getting-started.md

 * nfs
   * Ubuntu
     * Will need to be [installed](https://help.ubuntu.com/lts/serverguide/network-file-system.html) if using nfs.
-    * Will also need to turn of your firewall if enabled.
+    * Will also need to either configure your firewall for NFS or turn of your firewall if enabled.
 We are current looking to see what we can do about this on this [issue](https://github.com/grndlvl/dstack/issues/10).
     * Cannot be ran in an encrypted home directory or sharing directories in an encrypted home directory.
 Entire disk encryption is fine.
   * MacOSX - Already contains a working version of nfs.